Bhargavi1997/Epigene-450k/bfx/report/Epigene.minfi_dmps.md

 Differentially methylated positions (DMPs) are identified using the Minfi package.

 The p-value cut-off chosen is $pvalue$ and methylation difference threshold is $delta_beta_threshold$.
-Differentially methylation is considered to be significant if p-value is lower than than p-value cut-off.
+Differentially methylation is considered to be significant if p-value is lower than p-value cut-off.

 The p-values can be adjusted for multiple testing using different methods in order to reduce false positives from the result.
 P-value adjustment method chosen in this run was $padjust_method$.